Ever heard of The Dalmatian Coast in Croatia? I'll let you in on a little secret — this spot is the best hidden gem in all of Europe.

-In Zadar there are two things you need to look for.
+Spend time checking out the cute shops, eating at the restaurants, visitng museums and exploring.
+You'll stumble upon some pretty neat things — for example in the city of Zadar there are two things you need to look for.
 The first is the Sea Organ.
 Built in 2005 this 70 meter long instrument was built and it is quite amazing.
 The Organ is made by large marble steps that lead into the Adriatic Sea.
 There are small openings in the stairs and when the waves and wind come through it makes sounds and music.

 Near the organ is a really unique piece called the Sun Salutation.
 Installed into the ground is a big circle combining solar panels and LED lights to make a beautiful "sunset" at night.
 You can walk on it and it illuminates everything around it.
 You've gotta check it out!